laurenthanhvo/foodcom-overpromise-analysis/README.md

 ### 1. Data Cleaning

-After merging our recipe metadata, nutrition facts, and ratings, we discovered:
+After merging the recipe metadata, nutrition facts, and ratings, I discovered:

 - **Missing `avg_rating`** (3.1% of rows):
-  These recipes never received a rating, so we dropped them—our “mismatch” target depends on a true rating.
+  These recipes never received a rating, so I dropped them; the “mismatch” target depends on a true rating.

 - **Missing `description`** (0.08%):
-  We filled these with the empty string so our `.str.contains("delicious")` check still works.
+  I filled these with the empty string so the `.str.contains("delicious")` check still works.

 - **Outliers in `minutes` & `calories`**:
   A few recipes claimed hundreds of thousands of minutes or calories—almost certainly typos.
-  We capped cook time at 1,440 min (24 h) and calories at 10,000 kcal.
+  I capped cook time at 1,440 min (24 h) and calories at 10,000 kcal.

 - **Type conversions**:
-  Parsed our submission timestamps into `datetime64`, cast numeric fields to floats,
+  Parsed the submission timestamps into `datetime64`, cast numeric fields to floats,
-  and turned our binary flags (`desc_has_delicious`, `mismatch`) into integers.
+  and turned the binary flags (`desc_has_delicious`, `mismatch`) into integers.

 #### Cleaned DataFrame (first 5 rows)